 The only exception to this seven-year deadline is for cases where a foreign object (like a surgical sponge or instrument) is left in the body after an invasive procedure.
 Although the three-year basic deadline applies in those kinds of cases, there is no outside deadline that overrides the discovery rule or the continuing-treatment exception.

-If you wait too long to get the case started -- you try to file the initial complaint after the time limit set by the law has passed, in other words -- the court will probably throw your case out.
-In a malpractice case, that usually happens after the doctor or health care entity you are trying to sue points out that the statutory deadline has passed, and they file a motion to dismiss the case.
+If you wait too long to get your medical malpractice case started—in other words, you try to file the initial complaint after the time limit set by the law has passed—the court will probably throw your case out.
+In a malpractice case, that usually happens after the doctor or health care entity you are trying to sue points out that the filing deadline has passed, and they file a motion to dismiss the case.